slurmulon/bach/README.md

 `warble` aims to establish a pragmatic, intuitive and highly readable syntax for representing musical loops and tracks.

-It assumes little about its interpreter and is founded upon traditional music theory concepts.

-The syntax will feel familiar to developers who use dynamically typed languages.

-Of course, it is intuitive to read and write for non-technical people as well!

 ## Goals

-- Adhere to traditional music theory concepts
+- Adhere to traditional Western music theory concepts
-- Low barrier of entry to learn (highly productive)
+- Small learning curve
+- Highly productive
 - Simple, composable and scalable constructs
 - Trivial to interpret compiled output.
 Writing `warble` engines should be easy!
 - Allow for alternative representations of music (i.e. visual instead of just audio)